-F. Checklist
+1. Checklist

-Applicant shall submit the required information to allow for an review potential impacts on Priority Transit Projects.
+The Applicant shall submit the required information to allow for a review of potential impacts on Priority Transit Projects.
 The extent of supporting information required will depend on a variety of factors, including the nature of the development proposal, specifically their proximity to Transit Infrastructure, whether existing, planned, or under construction.
-Please refer to the Metrolinx Adjacent Development Guideline for Priority Transit Projects for more information, including an overview of the review & approval process, timing, agreements with Metrolinx, technical requirements, and more.
+Please refer to the Metrolinx Adjacent Development Guideline for Priority Transit Projects on our website for more information, including an overview of the review & approval process, timing, agreements with Metrolinx, technical requirements, and more.